ComputerScienceHouse/FCWebApp/README.md

 ## Profile page
 Needs ALL the data if provider is Google auth.
 Otherwise, only minimal emergency data.
 It will display info from Profiles read-only, with a link to go edit it there.
-Mandatory fields will be marked as red.
+Mandatory fields will be marked as red, and will display a modal on every page until all data is verified.

 ## Admin Panel
 Lets you link to a Rideboard - this pulls the fall camping date